ramnathv/corise-r-for-ds/README.md

-# corise-r-for-ds
+# R for Data Science

-CoRise | R for Data Science
+This repository contains course notes, data, and slides for the R for Data Science course taught with CoRise.